Considerations for using and addressing advanced automated tools in coursework and assignments

 Use only with prior permission

 Students are allowed to use advanced automated tools (artificial intelligence or machine learning tools such as ChatGPT or Dall-E 2) on assignments in this course if instructor permission is obtained in advance.
-Unless given permission to use those tools, each student is expected to complete each assignment without substantive assistance from others, including automated tools.
+Unless given explicit permission to use those tools, each student is expected to complete each assignment without substantive assistance from others, including automated tools.

 You may also want to require students to explicitly document or acknowledge their use of this tool.
 Potential language for that: